dydra/dydra/README.md

-Another way to specify the API token is to set the `DYDRA_TOKEN` environment variable, which takes precedence over any API token specified in the `~/.dydra/credentials` file.
+Another way to specify the API token is to set the `DYDRA_TOKEN` environment variable, which takes precedence over any API token specified in the `~/.dydra/environment` file.
 This can be handy, for example, when executing a one-off command against another Dydra account you may have:

-    $ export DYDRA_TOKEN='R33l6sEnxiExJfOYnZHWs2v06yWd2FUiBZc874vTt6QUSPz96imMf48tqLsz'
+    $ export DYDRA_TOKEN='R33l6sEnxiExJfOYnZHW'

 ### Using a SOCKS proxy

 The command-line client optionally supports using a [SOCKS][] proxy to access [Dydra.com][].
-To make use of this functionality, install the [Socksify][] library for Ruby and set the `SOCKS_SERVER` environment variable to point to your local SOCKS proxy:
+To make use of this functionality, install the [Socksify][] library for Ruby and set the `SOCKS_SERVER` environment variable to point to your local SOCKS proxy; for example:

     $ [sudo] gem install socksify
     $ export SOCKS_SERVER='127.0.0.1:1080'